 Thomas put down his morning paper.
-‘I just wanted to take the pig to the abattoir to recoup some of our loses.
-After all, this is a working farm,’ he muttered as he left the house in search of Ada.
+‘I just wanted to take the pig to the abattoir to recoup some of our losses.
+After all, this is a working farm’.
+He muttered as he left the house in search of Ada.

 His eyes scanned the landscape for a sign of the two gallant explorers.
 In spite of himself, old Thomas didn’t envy the little girl.
-He had grown up in Beatrix Potter country and the fantasies she created in the stunning Lake District would have been more practical for Ada’s school holiday fantasies.
+He had grown up in Beatrix Potter country and the fantasies she created.
+The stunning Lake District would have been more practical for Ada’s school holiday imagination.
 He shook his head.
 Maybe we should have stayed in Ambleside and taken up trout farming.

 She lifted the old play dress above her waist to search the pockets of her faded jeans beneath.
-With 10p in her hand she stepped into the telephone box.
+With a silver coin in her hand she stepped into the telephone box.
 Finding the correct number from the list beside the chunky black phone, Ada dialled and waited.
 Rosie grunted, shuffled and squeezed in until she jammed herself tight between Ada’s knees.

 Approaching the end of the lane where it met the road, Grandpa looked left then right.
 Their farm was located two miles due east of the abattoir between Dover and Holyhead.
 He sniffed the thick foul air.
 This neighbourhood is likened to the lowest-priced property on the English Monopoly board.
 A few moments later he decided Ada would have headed away from town so off he trudged.

 Minutes later he heard an ear-piercing squeal followed by a shout from young Ada.
 He quickened his stride.
-The telephone box a little ways past the next farm on the opposite side of the road seemed to be alive as it shook and groaned.
+The telephone box, a little way past the next farm on the opposite side of the road, seemed to be alive as it shook and groaned.
 Grandpa stopped in mid-step; his neck craned forward.
 There was someone, or something, in the telephone box.
 There were too many legs to count.
 He saw what looked like horns and a tail with blades.
 There was a lot of banging and bumping going on behind the grime and moss streaked glass.

 ‘Oh my, it looks like a dragon!’